 Installing the i4connected application

 Check out these guides and learn how to install the i4connected Web App and API.
-Follow the steps rigorously and make sure that all the points were done.
+Follow the steps rigorously and make sure that all the points are done.

 As soon as the Windows Server, SQL Server, and the additional prerequisites have been installed, we can now proceed with the actual i4connected application installation.

-The i4connected portal files will be delivered to you in order that you can proceed with the necessary settings for the Web App, API, Server, SQL Database, and Analysis Cube.
+The i4connected portal files will be delivered to you so that you can proceed with the necessary settings for the Web App, API, Server, SQL Database, and Analysis Cube.
 The i4connected installation pack will contain the following files:

 Tip